saltict/availproject.github.io/docs/glossary.md

 An Avail validator is a full node that is responsible for verifying transactions and adding them to the blockchain.

-## Volitions
+## Volition

-Volition is a type of zero-knowledge rollup that allows developers to choose whether to store transaction data on the blockchain or off-chain.
+Volitions represent an advanced form of zero-knowledge rollups, offering developers the flexibility to decide the storage location for transaction data, be it on-chain or off-chain.
+This adaptability ensures that developers can optimize for both cost and DA based on the specific requirements of their application.
+In the context of Avail, volitions can leverage the platform's robust DA layer, ensuring that off-chain data remains easily accessible and verifiable, thereby enhancing the security and efficiency of decentralized applications.